openwisp/openwisp-radius/docs/source/user/settings.rst

 **Default**: ``None``

-Changes the urlconf option of django urls to point the monitoring API urls to another installed module, example, ``myapp.urls``.
+Changes the urlconf option of django urls to point the RADIUS API urls to another installed module, example, ``myapp.urls``.
 (Useful when you have a seperate API instance.)